Vehicle insurance in France: Other stakeholders

-There are many service providers in the vehicle insurance market, including adjusters who determine the cost of repairs following an accident, and medical experts in the event of a personal injury.
-Car garages carry out repairs, and breakdown services intervene in the event of an accident or breakdown.

-Thanks to the growing use of the Internet, the market is seeing the arrival of insurance premium comparison sites.
+There are many service providers in the vehicle insurance market, including adjusters who determine the cost of repairs following a crash, and medical experts in the event of a personal injury.
+Car garages carry out repairs, and breakdown services intervene in the event of a crash or breakdown. to the growing use of the Internet, the market is seeing the arrival of insurance premium comparison sites.